silvasouzaadriano/rocketseatbootcamp8/docs/README.md

         react-native link react-linear-gradient

-      ii - Then run the command react-native run-androind again OR
+      ii - Then run the command react-native run-android again OR react-native run-ios (only for MacOs)

-      iii - For IOS (only on MacOS), goes to cd/ios and run the command: pod install.
+      iii - Also only for MacOS, goes to cd/ios and run the command: pod install.
 Note that you need have the CocoaPods installed (https://cocoapods.org/) to proceed with that.

     b) yarn add styled-components